RafalMisiorski/RR_project/readme.md

 The original R solution is not fully reproducible.
 In order to catch one version of reality to be then compared with reproduced Python results, we rendered the Rmd script to html format and listed versions of R and libraries used in the analysis (in the file `software_version.txt`).

 The whole Python solution (parts II and III) is fully reproducible.
 In order to achieve the same results, one should install python environment with packages (in appropriate version) used through the analysis according to file `requirements.txt` (present in the main folder of the repository).
-We used the Windows 10 operating system and python in version 3.8.
-In order to create the environment, simply type in the following command:
+We used the Windows 10 operating system, Python in version 3.8 and Anaconda platform.

+REPRODUCTION STEPS:

+1. Install required software (Windows 10, python 3.8, Anaconda)
+2. From Windows run Anaconda Prompt
-conda create -n <env_name> python=3.8 --file <path_to_requirements>\requirements.txt
+3. run command: conda create -n <env_name> python=3.8 --file <path_to_requirements>\requirements.txt

-Then activate the environment:

-conda activate <env_name>
+    <env_name> can be selected freely and refers to the environment name of the new virtual environment
+    <path_to_requirements> is the path to the project folder in the system.
+It can be skipped if the Anaconda Prompt is run from the project directory

 In the case or problem while collecting the required libraries (we came across such a problem), before the environment creation, use the following command:

 conda config --add channels conda-forge

-Once the environment is ready and set up - one can reproduce our analysis.
+4. Activate the environment.
+Run command: conda activate <env_name>
+5. Move to III_best_practices_Python (command: dir <path_to_project>/III_best_practices_Python)
+6. Run Jupyter Notebook from this folder (command: jupyter notebook)
+7. From within the jupyter notebook UI open the Energy_prediction_best_practices_extended_Python.ipynb
+8. Run the code

 ### Sources Declaration